kodeklubben/lessoneditor/README.md

 ## Database

 - Install Docker
-- Run `docker-compose up --build` in the root directory to start the database
+- Run `docker-compose up --build` in the root directory to start the database## To create new migrations

+- Rememer to create migrations if tables has changes.
+- Remeber to run migrations when DB is running the first time